Table of Contents

 - Non-blocking, event-driven architecture

-- Built-in package manager (npm) with thousands of libraries
+- Includes a built-in package manager (npm) with thousands of libraries

 Laravel vs Node.js: Side-by-Side Comparison